-Rebecca Nelms is the K4 and PE teacher at Calvary Classical School.
-Rebecca teaches morning K4 and afternoon PE.
-She also coordinates our child care program.
+Rebecca Nelms teaches morning K4 and afternoon PE at Calvary Classical School.
+She also coordinates the child care program.
 Born and raised in Hampton, Virginia, she recently married Vince, who is in the Navy.
 Rebecca enjoys being active by playing sports or walking her dog Bella.
 She also enjoys baking, reading, crafting, and decorating her newlywed apartment.
 Rebecca’s joy is to teach children of all ages.
 She looks forward to this coming school year back at CCS.

 Linda Sawanowich is the K5 teacher and Director of Instruction at Calvary Classical School.
 She has been employed at Calvary Classical School since the school opened its doors in 1995.
 Originally from Harrisburg, PA, Linda received her degree in Elementary Education from Liberty University.
 She appreciates her position as Director of Instruction which allows her to serve teachers and students at all levels with a goal of strengthening our classical approach and optimizing our time of learning but considers herself blessed exceedingly to spend her mornings in a class of kindergartners where questions and discovery abound.
 She enjoys her collection of animals and discussions about the goodness of God.
 She is married to Joe, a human services specialist with the City of Newport News.